Subproduct systems and Cartesian systems; new results on factorial languages and their relations with other areas: Introduction

 A word system (also known as \it{factorial language}) is, roughly speaking, a set $X^\btimes$ of words over an alphabet $A$ such that all subwords of a word in $X^\btimes$ again are words in $X^\btimes$.
 It is well known that $X^\btimes$ is the set of all words in $A$ that do not have subwords from a certain (unique reduced) exclusion set $R$.
 In the latter formulation, determining cardinality sequences is a long-known and in general unsolved problem in the combinatorics of words; see, for instance, Odlyzko \cite{Odl85}.
-We discuss these and other known results in Section~\ref{sec:excluded-words}.
+We survey these and other known results in Section~\ref{sec:excluded-words}.

 Each subproduct system is isomorphic to a subproduct system in \it{standard form}.
 The new notion of \it{Cartesian system} is obtained, roughly, by replacing in the notion of subproduct systems Hilbert spaces with sets, tensor products with set products, and isometries with injections.
-In Section~\ref{CSsec}, where we study Cartesian systems and prove our main result Theorem~\ref{sec:cart-syst-word:main-theorem}, we also point out that word systems are to Cartesian systems what subproduct systems in standard form are to subproduct systems.
+In Section~\ref{CSsec}, where we study Cartesian systems and present our proof of Theorem~\ref{sec:cart-syst-word:main-theorem}.
+We also point out that word systems are to Cartesian systems what subproduct systems in standard form are to subproduct systems.
 Likewise, we show (Corollary~\ref{CSisoWScor}) that every Cartesian system is isomorphic to a Cartesian system in standard form, that is to a word system.
 In Section~\ref{sec:card-sequ-cart}, we present some new results.
 Some of these results require, as an intermediate step, to know Cartesian systems.
+Therefore, the new notion of Cartesian systems promises to be a fresh contribution to combinatorics, too.
 In Section~\ref{sec:count-with-word}, we exploit the fact that directed graphs (not multigraphs, but possibly with loops) give a subclass of word systems, the \it{graph systems}.
 These provide examples which show that some of the criteria in Section~\ref{sec:card-sequ-cart} are not necessary and others are not sufficient.
-The new result Theorem \ref{theo:local_to_global} asserts that for being able to realize a sequence $d_1,d_2,\ldots$ with a word system, it is sufficient to realize each finite part $d_1,\ldots,d_k$ $(k\in\N)$.
+The new result Theorem \ref{theo:local_to_global} asserts that for being able to realize a sequence $d_1,d_2,\ldots$ with a word system, it is sufficient ``to realize each finite part $d_1,\ldots,d_k$ $(k\in\N)$''.